Starting Wednesday, 5th of August, 10AM -12:30PM

 Introduction by Jonathan Mitchell

-leaving them unable to apply their knowledge in meaningful practice.
+Yet I have also observed a persistent gap: many talented Honours psychology graduates complete their degrees only to face barriers to further study or clinical placement, leaving them unable to apply their knowledge in meaningful practice.
 Similarly, occupational therapists, counsellors, psychologists, and other professionals frequently seek accessible, high-quality training to expand their toolkit with evidence-based skills.

 This 12-week DBT Skills Facilitator Training Programme is my direct response to that need.
-It offers an experiential pathway for you to master the adult DBT-THRIVE curriculum as well as the 12-week DBT-STEP-UPP programme for Teens yourself, ensuring you fully understand how the skills operate from the inside, before learning to deliver them confidently to your own clients and groups.
+It offers an experiential pathway for you to master the adult DBT-THRIVE curriculum as well as the 12-week DBT-STEP-UPP programme for teens yourself, ensuring you fully understand how the skills operate from the inside, before learning to deliver them confidently to your own clients and groups.

-Whether you are transitioning from academic training to real-world application or enhancing an established professional practice, this programme equips you with
+Whether you are transitioning from academic training to real-world application or enhancing an

-foundations to begin providing impactful support without delay.
-I invite you to join me in expanding the reach of these proven tools across South Africa.
+established professional practice, this programme equips you with clinical competence, ready to use resources, facilitation expertise, and business foundations to begin providing impactful support. invite you to join me in expanding the reach of these proven tools across South Africa.

 Jonathan Mitchell